pvlib/solarfactors/README.rst

 Contributions are needed in order to improve solarfactors.

-If you wish to contribute, you can start by forking and cloning the repository, and then installing openfactors using pip_ in the root folder of the package:
+If you wish to contribute, you can start by forking and cloning the repository, and then installing solarfactors using pip_ in the root folder of the package:

 .. code:: sh